 When you’re considering your options in tooth replacement, you should know that dental implants take time — as much as a year to complete.
 But they’re well worth the months spent!
-There is absolutely no better method of replacing one, two, or several missing teeth.
+There is absolutely no better method of replacing one, several, or an entire arch of missing teeth.
 That’s because of the following benefits:

-- Implant-retained dentures fit properly for years to come.
-Traditional dental restorations need to be replaced every five to ten years, but implant supported prosthetics have a 90 to 95% success rate after 20 years.
+- Teeth supported by dental implants fit properly for years to come.
+Traditional dental restorations need to be replaced every five to ten years, but implant prosthetics have a 90 to 95% success rate after 20 years.
 With proper care, you may even be able to keep the same implant restoration for the rest of your life.

 Missing One Tooth

 Implant dental crowns are high in quality and designed to cover a single implant post.
 An abutment connects the two components together to achieve long-term stability.
 After the implant is placed into the jaw, it is given plenty of time to integrate so it can hold its future restoration without concern.
 The restoration will be made from lifelike materials, ensuring only you and our office know you had a dental implant placed.